Anisha-batcha/CODSOFT/README.md

 # Number Guessing Game - Java

-This is a simple console-based Number Guessing Game written in Java as part of my internship task.
+This is a simple console-based Number Guessing Game written in Java as part of my internship task-1.

 ## Features
 - Random number generation between 1 and 100